16 Top-Rated Tourist Attractions in Seoul

 The market is in central Seoul, and it's open from 9am to 10pm.
 The most popular things sold here are bindaetteok (mung bean pancakes), bibimbap (rice mixed with sauteed beef, vegetables, and gochujang red chili paste), gimbap (Korean sushi), sundae (blood sausage), tteokbokki (stir-fried spicy rice cakes), and various types of noodles.

 Other parts of the market have vendors selling meat and seafood, and other sections have clothes and household items.

 Address: 88 Changgyeonggung-ro, Jongno 4(sa)-ga, Jongno-gu, Seoul

-The Insadong area really comes alive on Sundays, when it's closed to traffic and becomes a giant craft and culture fair.
-Aside from vendors, there are traditional music and dance performances and other cultural exhibits.
+The Insadong area really comes alive on Saturday afternoons and all day Sunday, when streets are closed to traffic and it becomes a giant craft and culture fair.
+Aside from food stalls and vendors, there are traditional music and dance performances and other cultural exhibits.